 Akhil B. – Business Development Exec, San Francisco

-Topics Covered in my IoT Courses at Stanford Continuing Studies
+Topics Covered in my Product Management for IoT Course at Stanford Continuing Studies

 My IoT courses at Stanford combine lectures, interactive exercises, and hands-on team projects.